Mgsignorelli/cookbook/README.md

 An example of a manual test was User creation.
 1. User Creation:
     1. Go to Home page
-    2. Submit a user name *usertest*
+    2. Submit a user name
-    3. Submit a password *userpass*
+    3. Submit an email address, must be valid.
-    4. See a welcome message in the Navbar
+    4. Submit a password and confirm it
-    5. Be allowed to submit a recipe
+    5. See a welcome message in the Navbar
-    6. Logout with Logout link+icon in Navbar
+    6. Be allowed to submit a recipe

-*- Thought: allowing any user handle could affect spamming in other contexts, but it does not affect the game features.*
+    7. Logout with Logout link+icon in Navbar

 ## Deployment